solana-labs/solana/book/src/running-archiver.md

 ### Confirm The Testnet Is Reachable

-Before starting a archiver node, sanity check that the cluster is accessible to your machine by running some simple commands.
+Before starting an archiver node, sanity check that the cluster is accessible to your machine by running some simple commands.
 If any of the commands fail, please retry 5-10 minutes later to confirm the testnet is not just restarting itself before debugging further.

 Fetch the current transaction count over JSON RPC: